2024-08-05

 Objectives

-SC2.1 provides the scientific community with the means to assess the accuracy of absolute gravity observations through the organization of regular international absolute gravimeter comparisons.
-These efforts are in cooperation with the metrology community: the Consultative Committee on Mass and Related Quantities, its Working Group on Gravimetry (CCM WGG), and other Regional Metrology Organizations as well as all interested scientific institutions.
-The relationship allows for direct traceability of gravity data to international standards.
+• Provide the scientific community with the means to assess the accuracy of their collected gravity datasets with respect to the international gravity reference standards maintained through absolute gravity observations and the organization of regular international absolute gravimeter comparisons.
+These efforts are done in close cooperation with the metrology community: the BIPM Consultative Committee onMass and Related Quantities, its Working Group on Gravimetry (CCM-WGG), and other Regional Metrology Organizations as well as all interested scientific institutions.
+This relationship allows for direct traceability of gravity data to international standards between the geoscience and metrology communities.

 Program of Activities